VPNA09/Stackoverflow-NLP/readme.md

 ### Exploratory Data Analysis (EDA)

 Once I was able to create a numeric classification column to indicate how I wanted to classify each question I was ready to explore the data and see what other insights I could find.

--
+I found that the average length of a question was about 200 words.
+That would be my "body_clean" columns, so that was with out any html tags, numbers, or extra miscellaneous characters.
+The standard deviation was pretty high, about 200.
+I did notice that 75% of the questions were under 238 words, which means that the majority of the data shows that most questions were under 238 words.

+Next I decided to look into the most used words for the entire corpus, then look at each individual langugaes most used words.
+Top 5 words used were: data, self, id, file, and code.
+For each langaguge their top words used also seemed to make sense.
+For instance, some top words for Python were: import, print, list and return.

+I then was interested in looking at bigrams.
+I wanted to see which words were used together the most.
+The bigrams didn't really offer great insights into the data as I would have liked.
+It showed me that maybe for future work I can consider doing more cleaning on the corpus to get rid of words that repeat themselves like: na na, nan nan and df df.
+The SQL bigrams did show that words like: sql server, inner join  and create table would make sense to be used alot for SQL questions.

 ### Modeling

+My metrics for scoring my models are based on R^2 accuracys.
+My
 - What are your metrics?
 	- Accuracy FN and FP are weighted evenly so you might not want
 	- if baseline is really high, inbalanced classes.
 So you might not use accuracy